 We have a proactive and positive culture of safety based on openness and honesty, in which concerns about safety are listened to, safety events are investigated and reported thoroughly, and lessons are learned to continually identify and embed good practices.
-Evidence Categories categories will be looked a Feedback from partners

-Evidence Categories Alongside people's experience and feedback from staff and leaders.
+Alongside people's experience and feedback from staff and leaders.
 The following evidence categories will be looked at: